Sign in

 May.
 06, 2024

-Form ties - Concrete Society
+Form Ties - Concrete Society

 If you are looking for more details, kindly visit symon form ties.

-(b) High tensile ties with she-bolts where the tie is lost in the concrete.
+(b) High tensile ties with she-bolts, where the tie is lost in the concrete.

-(d) Mild steel ties are generally lost ties.
+(d) Mild steel ties, generally lost ties.

 Types of Form Ties Used in Formwork